Avanade/DevOpsHOL/lab-3-analysis-with-sonarqube.md

 1. Save and Queue the build

-1. Log on to SonarQube and view the results
+1. Log on to SonarQube and review the results

 ## Next steps